rawmind0/service-catalog/templates/sonarqube/1/README.md

 * Postgres Database + Sidekick for storing data

 ## Info
-* In default SonarQube stack will create "sonar" postgres database with sonar user.
+* In default SonarQube stack will install alpine version and will create "sonar" postgres database with "sonar" user and password.
 * For easy upgrades there are sidekicks for postgres data with dedicated storage.
 * Optional, you could use an external postgres database link.
 * Once SonarQube will start, make sure you setup correct information in setup page.